 Graduates are employed as commercial or residential property surveyors in all aspects of the property industry, including local and national firms of commercial Chartered Surveyors, property companies, retailers, residential management practices and large financial organisations.
 Further employment opportunities exist in the corporate sector and property-based organisations such as leading estate agency practices, insurance companies and pension funds.
 Many local authorities and central government departments also provide opportunities for real estate graduates

-The BSc (Hons) Real Estate course was previously accredited by the Royal Institute of Chartered Surveyors (RICS).
-Since then the new course, BSc (Hons) Property Management and Real Estate is in the process of being accredited.
-Accreditation gives you the opportunity to apply to the RICS to qualify as a Chartered Surveyor by completing the RICS' Assessment of Professional Competence which leads to Chartered membership.
+The BSc (Hons) Property Management and Real Estate is accredited by the Royal Institution of Chartered Surveyor (RICS) and The Chartered Institute of Building (CIOB).
+Accreditation gives you the opportunity to apply to RICS to qualify as a Chartered Surveyor by completing RICS’ Assessment of Professional Competence which leads to Chartered membership.

 Students must have studied a minimum of two years post GCSE level.
 However, it is expected that some applicants will be mature students with work experience, who wish to further their career development.
 These applicants will be processed through standard procedures, which may involve an interview as part of the process.
 Please see http://wlv.ac.uk/mature for further information.

 Those who do not meet the entry requirements may be offered an alternative course.